We stand with Ukraine to help keep people safe. Join us

 2. Use Clario Anti Spy to detect spyware

-In case you missed it above, here’s how to use Clario Anti Spy to detect spyware:
+Here’s how to use Clario Anti Spy to detect spyware:

 1. Open Clario Anti Spy on your phone.

-2. Run a Spyware Scan to detect any suspicious software.
+2. Run a Spyware Scan.

 3. Follow the prompts to remove any identified threats.